Listen to this article

 This post I'm going to be answering a question that I've heard a number of times and if you want to get your questions answered on the blog and on the Leadership Show That Has No Name just tweet at me @DMackArrington #AskDrDave.

-So the question I am answering today is simple but not so much.
+The question I'm answering today is simple, but maybe not as simple as most would think.
 I have been asked many, many times “how do I manage my time more effectively?”
-Yeah, we're all struggling with that right?
+Time management is something we all struggle with.
 There's always more to do in a day than hours to get it done, so how do you manage your time more effectively?

 It’s Not about Time Management